-Back to 2013, we were all worked at a startup that thought our competitor were Dropbox and Evernote, that was the peak of Evernote I think, then there was a chance to show how powerful Evernote’s API could be, and we decide to join the battlefield - the Evernote DevCup 2013 to see if we could build something that was useful, interesting, and empowered by Evernote APIs.
+Back to 2013, we were all worked at a startup that thought our competitors were Dropbox and Evernote, that was the peak of Evernote.
+There was a chance to show how powerful Evernote’s APIs could be, so we decide to join the battlefield - the Evernote DevCup 2013 to see if we could build something that was useful, interesting, and empowered by Evernote APIs.

 No formal Ideation session.

-Steven and Aaron shared their travel experience, unlike me, they are both well-plannd traveller would collect as much information as possible before the trip, Evernote’s tools make information collecting become way more easier than ever, and the flow would look like this when you travel with Evernote :
+Steven and Aaron shared their travel experiences, unlike me, they are both well-planned travelers would collect as much information as possible before the trip, Evernote’s tools make information collecting become way easier than ever, and the flow would look like this when you travel with Evernote :

 If you check how to travel with Evernote we just listed, looked good but still got some problems that you don’t know until you start your trip, here are the problems: